Overview

 - Park hours and entrance fees set by Santa Clara County Parks

-- Access from Uvas Road, west of Morgan Hill
+- Access from County Highway G8, west of Morgan Hill

 Regulations change seasonally.
 Always confirm current rules at CDFW.ca.gov before heading out.